neuravion/mesh-chat-protocol/routing-across-the-meshnet.md

 }
 ```

 **alias**: this can change at anytime, it is how you will show up in your own chat, as well as everyone else's.
-**location**: this can change at anytime
+**location**: this can change at anytime.
 **uid**: this cannot change or you will have to be re-added to the network.
 **publicKey**: this *could* change, but at this time, @NullVoxPopuli and @NeuroTek haven't talked about how to handle that quite yet.
 The PublicKey is how other nodes will encrypt information that only you can decrypt.

 * Note that the above information is formatted as json.
 Each mesh-chat compatible client should be capable of exporting and importing this type of file.